CopernicusAustralasia/auscophub/doc/source/clientside.rst

 can be used to update existing holdings.

 This main program makes use of functions supplied in the :mod:`auscophub.client` module.
 These could also be used to create more customised server access programs.
+The per-zipfile XML fragments can be decoded using the code in the :mod:`auscophub.auscophubmeta` module.